menu close open event RSVP required ticketed event

 Qualifications and Expectations

-Ideal interns are emotionally-mature, hard-working, reliable, enthusiastic, conscientious individuals who are willing to perform a variety of tasks with a smile.
+Ideal interns are emotionally mature, hard-working, reliable, enthusiastic, conscientious individuals who are willing to perform a variety of tasks with a smile.
 Good communication skills and an ability to effectively work in a team environment are essential.
 Candidates must be committed to treating animals with kindness and respect.
-A successful wildlife intern should also be able to work well under pressure and time constraints, as well as multi-task efficiently (and still enjoy their work!).
+A successful wildlife intern should be able to work well under pressure and time constraints, as well as multi-task efficiently (and still enjoy their work!).
 A WHS Wildlife Center Intern will take full advantage of the internship by accepting increasing amounts of responsibility throughout their internship.

 Interns must be available evenings, weekends and holidays.
 They must also be available for the entirety of their internship; due to the seasonal busyness of our work, vacation requests are very rarely approved.
 Though we limit each intern’s hours to about 40 per week, working more than eight hours on a given day is sometimes necessary to complete essential animal care duties.
 At times, this can be a physically demanding position.
 Interns must be able to stand for eight hours a day, bend, lift, stoop, twist, crawl, and be able to lift 50 pounds up to waist level.
 A sense of humor helps as well!